 When Independent is selected, all DIMMs are available to the operating system.
 When Mirroring is selected, the motherboard maintains two identical copies of all data in memory for data backup.
-When Lock Step is selected, the motherboard uses two areas of memory to run the same set of operations in parallel.
-The default setting is Independent.
+When Lockstep is selected, the motherboard uses two areas of memory to run the same set of operations in parallel.
+The options are Independent, Mirroring, and Lockstep.